 Erosion Prevention and Sediment Control Planning and Design Manual

-The purpose of the Erosion Prevention and Sediment Control Planning and Design Manual is to provide a comprehensive and detailed approach towards controlling erosion on construction sites.
+The purpose of the Erosion Prevention and Sediment Control Planning and Design Manual and Best Management Practices Drawings is to provide a comprehensive and detailed approach towards controlling erosion on construction sites.
 It includes information regarding materials and installation practices.
-This manual was created in partnership with the cities of Gladstone, Happy Valley, Lake Oswego, Milwaukie, Oregon City, West Linn, Wilsonville and Oak Lodge Sanitary District and Clean Water Services.
+This manual was created in partnership with multiple jurisdictions in Clackamas County and with Clean Water Services in Washington County.

 Erosion Prevention and Sediment Control Training

 Training in proper selection, installation and maintenance of EPSC measures is available from private sources.
-While WES does not approve or recommend any private training companies, the banner at the top of this page has training opportunities that WES has been notified of.
+WES does not approve or recommend any private training companies.

 Erosion Control Inspections

 An initial erosion control inspection is required as part of the construction of a single family home, and shall be completed and approved prior to the contractor pouring the foundation or footings.
 All non-single family projects such as a commercial, industrial or multi-family shall have the Initial inspection completed and approved prior to any soil disturbance except for the installation of erosion control devices.
 Permittees must call WES to schedule the initial inspection.
 Monitoring inspections will occur periodically throughout the construction.
 A final erosion control inspection must be requested by the permittee once the site has been permanently stabilized.